 This is post #8 in a blog series entitled At-home preschool resources for the very tired, non-creative, really busy mom.
-You can view all of the posts in the series here.
+You can view all of the posts for moms of preschoolers in the series here.

 I will be very honest in saying that teaching my preschooler about God is definitely not one of my strengths as a parent.
 We don’t read the Bible together often or have family devotion time.
 But I still try to give Ezra opportunities to learn about God and give God a place in his little life.